Once again today I was talking to a potential intranet customer, and I was asked “how many applications do you have?”

 Unfortunately, it is a hangover from the understandable local software world of “what exactly do I get for my money” and “feature comparisons” that understandably some customers still adopt this mindset when looking for significant business impact from a powerful and customisable collaboration framework like Claromentis.

 FYI: 👋 You’ve found an old blog!
 Please note that the features mentioned here may not work or look in the way described – in fact, they’re even bigger and better in the latest version of Claromentis!
-Try our software to see our latest features in action.
+Get free trial to see our latest features in action.